strikersps/Forecasting-India-and-USA-Benchmark-Indices-Using-ARIMA-and-Prophet/README.md

 ![Dalal Street and Wall Street Photo](https://github.com/strikersps/Forecasting-BSE-SENSEX-and-S-and-P-500-Using-ARIMA-and-Prophet/blob/main/Dalal-and-Wall-Street.jpg)

 # Introduction
+Time Series is a class of data science problems where the primary values of interest are a series of data points measured over a period of time or recorded over a regular intervals of time and we want to forecast either a single measurement (univariate) or multiple measurements (multi-variate) using the timeseries models.

+This study forecasts the close value and volatility dynamics of S&P BSE SENSEX of Bombay Stock Exchange (BSE) and S&P-500 of New-York Stock Exchange (NYSE).
+To achieve the objectives, the study uses descriptive statistics, statistical tests including Augmented Dickey-Fuller for checking the stationarity of the underlying time series data before modeling.
+The analysis forecasts daily index value for the S&P BSE
+SENSEX and S&P-500 time series data using the ARIMA model and a suite of time series models provided by a Prophet library developed by Facebook especially for forecasting time series data in Python programming language.
+`SARIMAX(2, 0, 0)×(2, 0, 0, 7)` for S&P BSE SENSEX and `SARIMAX(5, 1, 1) × (2, 0, 1, 7)` for S&P-500 yielded promising results with a MAPE of `4.05%` and `0.61%`.
+Prophet based models has performed better than both the ARIMA models when forecasting S&P BSE SENSEX and S&P-500 with MAPE of `1.06%` and `0.62%`.

 The project is inspired by the Kaggle Notebook titled [**A Modern Time Series Tutorial by Rohan Rao.**](https://www.kaggle.com/rohanrao/a-modern-time-series-tutorial
 )

 # How to Execute
    * **Dependencies**